HR-CMGT/Javascript-Machine-Learning/workshop/workshop3.md

 So far, we've used simple data to learn how to train a model.
 In reality, data is often complex.
 You will spend a lot of time preparing data before you can even start working with your neural net.

-For the last part of the workshop, you will work by yourself or in a team, to prepare data and then train a model.
-Two starter projects are provided:
+For the last part of the workshop, you will work by yourself or in a team, to prepare data and then train a model with webcam data.
+There is a starter project provided.

-- **Webcam recognition** You will download a project that shows webcam output in the browser.
-There is a function to read pixeldata from the webcam.
-It's up to you to come up with a useful application and then train a model to recognise webcam output.
-- **Spoken command recognition** You will download a project that allows you to talk to the browser.
-Your words will appear as text.
-It's up to you to come up with a useful application and then train the model to recognise spoken commands.
+You can also choose to work on one of the alternative projects, where you have to figure everything out by yourself!

 # Webcam recognition